JerryLin16/GRAD521_DMPLin_2023/index.md

 (4) Sign contracts or agreements with partners or data providers to clarify the terms and conditions of data use and protection.

-3. Describe where the data will be stored during the project.
+3.Describe where the data will be stored during the project.

 (1) Use lab notebooks to record data from different projects or experimental methods and store lab notebooks in a safe place that only me or PI can get them (like locked drawer).